Return to the ZooCamp page >

 Macaroni & Cheese: wheat, egg, milk and soy

-For additional allergen questions, please call 401-785-3510 x 352 prior to ordering.
+For additional allergen questions, please call 401-785-3510 x394 prior to ordering.
 Sorry, no substitutions can be made with Boston Culinary Group lunch options.

-A: Each Spring & Summer ZooCamper will receive a ZooCamp Access Pass, which is redeemable once for one of many activities like a climb on the rock wall or visit to the butterfly exhibit during a return Zoo visit.
-All 2015 ZooCamp Access Passes expire Labor Day 2015 and do not include Zoo admission.
+A: Each ZooCamper will receive a ZooCamp Access Pass, which is redeemable once for camper’s choice of one ride on the carousel, buy one camel ride get one camel ride free, or one entrance to Birds from Down Under.
+All 2016 ZooCamp Access Passes expire Labor Day 2016 and do not include Zoo admission.